cosmos/rosetta/README.md

 2. Add a `main.go` file with the mentioned methods above.
 3. Build the code binary through `go build -buildmode=plugin -o main.so main.go`

-The plugin folder is selected through the cli `--blockchain` flag and loaded into the Rosetta server.
+The plugin folder is selected through the cli `--plugin` flag and loaded into the Rosetta server.

 ## Extensions